 Did you get a red or orange bullet because your word count isn’t high enough?
 Read about the text length check here, or jump to the paragraph on how to write high-quality lengthy posts or informative taxonomy archive pages.

-Why does the word count of your post or page matter?
+Why does the word count matter?

 When your text is longer, Google has more clues to determine what it is about.
 The longer your (optimized) text, the more often your focus keyphrase appears.
-This is no excuse for keyphrase stuffing though!
+This is no excuse for keyphrase stuffing, though!
 If you optimize your copy naturally, your focus keyphrase will pop up here and there throughout your text.
 You can also fit in more synonyms and related keyphrases.
 In a longer post, you can add more headings, links, and images, in which you can also mention the keyphrase.
-So more content, means more on-topic, high-quality information here.
+So more content means more on-topic, high-quality information here.

 A longer text might also help you rank for multiple long-tail variants of the keyphrase you’ve optimized your text for.
 That’s because, in a lengthy text, you probably address various topics.
-Your article, or your other posts that take a deep-dive into the subtopic, will have a chance to turn up in search results for the long-tail variants of your keyphrase.
-If you do some smart internal linking you can even boost the traffic to the extensive post you’ve written.
+Your article, or your other posts that take a deep dive into the subtopic, will have a chance to turn up in search results for the long-tail variants of your keyphrase.
+If you do some intelligent internal linking you can even boost the traffic to the extensive post you’ve written.
 This will help you drive more organic traffic to your site.

 Also, if a page consists of few words, Google is more likely to think of it as thin content.
 All search engines want to provide the best answers to the queries people have.
 Thin content is less likely to offer a complete answer and satisfy the needs of the public.
 Consequently, it will probably not rank very high.